dojo/meta/CODE_OF_CONDUCT.md

 - *Be careful in the words that we choose*: we are a community of professionals, and we conduct ourselves professionally.
 Be kind to others.
 Do not insult or put down other participants.
 Harassment and other exclusionary behavior aren’t acceptable.

-Try to understand why we disagree: Disagreements, both social and technical, happen all the time.
+- *Try to understand why we disagree*: Disagreements, both social and technical, happen all the time.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we’re different.
 The strength of our community comes from its diversity, people from a wide range of backgrounds.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
 Don’t forget that it is human to err and blaming each other doesn’t get us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.

 ## Definitions